RWTH-EBC/uesgraphs/README.md

 ![Coverage](https://raw.githubusercontent.com/RWTH-EBC/uesgraphs/gh-pages/docs/master/coverage/badge.svg)

-**UESgraphs** is a Python package for describing Urban Energy Systems, managing their data within a Python graph structure, and enabling the automatic generation of dynamic district simulation models.
+**UESgraphs** (Urban Energy Systems graphs) is a Python package for describing Urban Energy Systems, managing their data within a Python graph structure, and enabling the automatic generation of dynamic district simulation models.
 We extend the
 [networkx](https://networkx.github.io/) Graph class and add basic methods to represent buildings and energy networks in the graph. **UESgraphs** can be used as a foundation to analyze energy network structures, evaluate district energy